JackOConn/Text-Analytics-Project/README.md

 Team Members: Jack O'Connor

-Description: This project creates train, validation, nd test sets to be used for the Naive Bayes, SVM, and Logistic Regression classifiers in order to create a prediction accuracy of >75%.
+Description: This project creates train, validation, and test sets to be used for the Naive Bayes, SVM, and Logistic Regression classifiers in order to create a prediction accuracy of >75%.